-Actually no-one does becasue at the end of the day it's all subjective.
-We all each have our tastes and preferences based on totally different things and to say one thing is better than another is a false absolute as all it takes is for one person to disagree to make the argument crumble.
-Popularity is not a sign of quality either so at the end of the day you just go with what you like.
+Actually, no-one does, becasue at the end of the day it's all subjective.
+We all each have our tastes and preferences based on totally different things, and to say one is better than another is a false absolute, as all it takes is for one person to disagree to make the argument crumble.
+Popularity is not a sign of quality either, so at the end of the day you just go with what you like.

-One could argue that Final Fight did the same with Double Dragon but aside from scrolling from left to right and hitting people two games have vastly different play mechanics.
+One could argue that Final Fight did the same with Double Dragon, but aside from scrolling from left to right and hitting people, the two games have vastly different play mechanics.

 - The king daddy of the heap.
 It's game changing Innovation just makes it top of the pile becasue no matter how you look at it, everything else which came after is just a clone of the Final Fight formula.

 Streets Of Rage > Final Fight 3 & Final Fight 2 < Final Fight SNES & Final Fight arcade